Skitter-JP/Bachelors_Thesis/README.md

 My supervisor encouraged me to tightly layout the PCB and use small footprints, the smallest being 0402 packages, this was also a challange to solder.

-In this repositary I have attached the Code, Schematics, Boards views, Images and the thesis document.
+In this repositary I have attached the Code, Schematics, Boards views, Images and the Thesis Document.

 The Code was written in Microchip studio in C. I have included my code but the USB library has not been attached since its not mine.

 I wanted to split the code up into seperate libraries but this obvisouly did not happen, so please excuse the mess.

-The graphs and data seen in the document was created in MATLAB
+The graphs and data seen in the document were created in MATLAB

+Note:
+1. The 3D view in the Boardview directory should by opened in Adobe.
+Github and Chrome does not support 3D PDF models.
+2.